HamedBabaei/music-generation/README.md

 ## Reference:

-Many thanks to Alexander Amini and Ava Soleymani and others for this Great lectures on Deep Neural Networks and Deep Sequence Modeling.
+Many thanks to Alexander Amini and Ava Soleymani and others for these great lectures on Deep Learning

 > © MIT 6.S191: Introduction to Deep Learning
 >